Comprehensive Display System: Royal Navy use

 At first, there was no pressing need for the CDS, and production was not undertaken.
 However, the development of the Seaslug missile set off a series of events that led to the introduction of CDS some years later.
-Seaslug required the long-range and height-finding of the Type 984 but the s, the only ships armed with Seaslug (Note: In 1955, Sealug was expected to arm a large cruiser and - ultimately - the County class destroyer, but within the few years the cruiser was cancelled.), were too small to carry the large radar.
+Seaslug required the long-range and height-finding of the Type 984 but the s, the only ships armed with Seaslug, (Note: In 1955, Sealug was expected to arm a large cruiser and - ultimately - the County class destroyer, but within the few years the cruiser was cancelled.) were too small to carry the large radar.
 (Note: Design studies showed that the destroyer could only fit two of the following: Seaslug, 4.5-inch guns, and the Type 984.
 The guns were for cold and "warm" war mission, and were not deemed essential for protecting carriers from air attack.)

-The solution was to add a digital data link to CDS, called Digital Picture Transmission (DPT) or Link I; the use of a digital link may have been inspired by DATAR's digital link.
+The solution was to add a digital data link to CDS, called Digital Picture Transmission (DPT) or Link I; the use of a digital link may have been inspired by DATAR's digital link, which the Royal Canadian Navy had demonstrated in 1953.
 The aircraft carrier transmitted radar contact data from its Type 984 over DPT to the escorting County destroyers, which used the data to locate targets with their smaller radars for Seaslug.
 Pye Ltd. was given the production contract.

 The CDS/Type 984 combination entered service with in 1958, having been fitted during the ship's extensive post-war refit.
 After significant training during 1958, RAF Bomber Command began a series of mock attacks on the ship and found that even their V bombers were being intercepted with ease by aircraft that were considered inferior.
 During one such exercise, a fleet of six English Electric Canberra bombers were all intercepted.

 Shortly thereafter, twenty-three US Navy jet bombers from Naval Air Station Oceana attacked while Victorious approached the US, resulting in the USN tallying twenty-one of their aircraft successfully intercepted.
 The ship was approaching the US as part of the large Riptide military exercise with the United States Navy.
-From 15-20 July 1959 the USN attempted to attack the Victorious repeatedly with ever-larger groups and most sophisticated attack plans.
+From 15 to 20 July 1959 the USN attempted to attack the Victorious repeatedly with ever-larger groups and most sophisticated attack plans.
 The Victorious met every single one.
 CDS provided a "decisive advantage" that allowed inferior RN fighters to "grossly outperform" USN fighters.
 The USN was unable to saturate RN fighter direction.

 This was followed with the CDS being fitted to the new and the first batch of four of the eight County-class destroyers.
 Unknown to the developers of the original CDS, another division within Elliott was developing a purely electronic version of the same basic concept, the Action Data Automation, and a developed version of this system would ultimately replace the original model on most RN ships.